friendly/vcdExtra/docs/reference/datasets.md

 #> 8         Risk Factors for Infection in Caesarian Births
 #> 9                     Survival of Breast Cancer Patients
 #> 10              Advertising Behavior by Males Cormorants
-#> 11                                 London Cycling Deaths
-#> 12                Dayton Student Survey on Substance Use
-#> 13                            Dependencies of R Packages
-#> 14                             Detergent preference data
-#> 15                          Survival in the Donner Party
-#> 16                           USA 1970 Draft Lottery Data
-#> 17                          USA 1970 Draft Lottery Table
-#> 18                        Sources of Knowledge of Cancer
-#> 19                   Carcinogenic Effects of a Fungicide
-#> 20      General Social Survey- Sex and Party affiliation
-#> 21                Geissler's Data on the Human Sex Ratio
-#> 22          Clothing and Intelligence Rating of Children
-#> 23              British Social Mobility from Glass(1954)
-#> 24    Hair Color and Eye Color in Caithness and Aberdeen
-#> 25                 Hauser (1979) Data on Social Mobility
-#> 26                     Sex, Occupation and Heart Disease
-#> 27 Labour Force Participation of Married Women 1967-1971
-#> 28                                  Hospital Visits Data
-#> 29       Household Tasks Performed by Husbands and Wives
-#> 30                       Minnesota High School Graduates
-#> 31                                          ICU data set
-#> 32    Cross-classification of job satisfaction by income
-#> 33                                     Mammogram Ratings
-#> 34                     Mental Impairment and Parents SES
-#> 35                                   Mice Depletion Data
-#> 36                                  Social Mobility data
-#> 37                        Publications of PhD Candidates
-#> 38                   Shakespeare's Word Type Frequencies
-#> 39                                       TV Viewing Data
-#> 40                             Passengers on the Titanic
-#> 41                        Toxaemia Symptoms in Pregnancy
-#> 42                 Student Opinion about the Vietnam War
-#> 43       Race and Politics in the 1980 Presidential Vote
-#> 44                              Worker Satisfaction Data
-#> 45              Occupational Mobility in Three Countries
+#> 11                                 Horseshoe Crab Mating
+#> 12                                 London Cycling Deaths
+#> 13                Dayton Student Survey on Substance Use
+#> 14                            Dependencies of R Packages
+#> 15                             Detergent Preference Data
+#> 16                          Survival in the Donner Party
+#> 17                           USA 1970 Draft Lottery Data
+#> 18                          USA 1970 Draft Lottery Table
+#> 19                        Sources of Knowledge of Cancer
+#> 20                   Carcinogenic Effects of a Fungicide
+#> 21      General Social Survey- Sex and Party affiliation
+#> 22                Geissler's Data on the Human Sex Ratio
+#> 23          Clothing and Intelligence Rating of Children
+#> 24              British Social Mobility from Glass(1954)
+#> 25    Hair Color and Eye Color in Caithness and Aberdeen
+#> 26                 Hauser (1979) Data on Social Mobility
+#> 27                     Sex, Occupation and Heart Disease
+#> 28 Labour Force Participation of Married Women 1967-1971
+#> 29                                  Hospital Visits Data
+#> 30       Household Tasks Performed by Husbands and Wives
+#> 31                       Minnesota High School Graduates
+#> 32                                          ICU data set
+#> 33    Cross-classification of job satisfaction by income
+#> 34                                     Mammogram Ratings
+#> 35                     Mental Impairment and Parents SES
+#> 36                                   Mice Depletion Data
+#> 37                                  Social Mobility data
+#> 38                        Publications of PhD Candidates
+#> 39                   Shakespeare's Word Type Frequencies
+#> 40                                       TV Viewing Data
+#> 41                             Passengers on the Titanic
+#> 42                        Toxaemia Symptoms in Pregnancy
+#> 43                 Student Opinion about the Vietnam War
+#> 44       Race and Politics in the 1980 Presidential Vote
+#> 45                              Worker Satisfaction Data
+#> 46              Occupational Mobility in Three Countries
 # datasets(c("vcd", "vcdExtra"))
 datasets("datasets", maxTitle=50)
 #>                              Item      class     dim